ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 List these two excellent books we have read which include the real RISC CPU knowledge needed for reference.
-Sure, there are many books in Computer Architecture, and some of them contain real RISC CPU knowledge needed, but these two are what we read.
+Sure, there are many books in Computer Architecture, and some of them contain real RISC CPU knowledge needed, but these two are what we have read.

 Computer Organization and Design: The Hardware/Software Interface (The Morgan Kaufmann Series in Computer Architecture and Design)